-Most of Topdanmark's interest-bearing assets comprise of AAA-rated Danish mortgage bonds and debt issued or guaranteed by top-rated European states.
-The risk of losses is considered to be minor due to the high credit quality of the issuers and because investments have been made at spreads in balance with the Topdanmark's desired risk ratio levels.
-The portfolio is well diversified both geographically and regarding type of debtor and therefore the exposure to the concentration of risks is insignificant.
+Most of Topdanmark's interest-bearing assets comprise of AAA rated Danish mortgage bonds and debt issued or guaranteed by top-rated European states.
+The risk of losses is considered to be minor due to the high credit quality of the issuers and because investments have been made at spreads which are in balance with Topdanmark's desired risk ratio levels.
+The portfolio is well diversified both geographically and by issuer type and, therefore, the exposure to concentration risk is insignificant.

-Investment policy stipulates that the portfolio must be well-diversified also in counterparties and that the portfolio must not be particularly exposed to individual counterparties.
-The main source of spread risk is the government and mortgage bonds.
-Due to high allocation of these investments in the portfolios, spread risk is the most material source of market risk SCR and it was DKK 1,286 million on 31 December 2018.
+The investment policy stipulates that the portfolio must be well-diversified by the number of counterparties and by the amount of exposure to individual counterparties.
+The main source of spread risk is the mortgage bonds.

+Due to high allocation of these investments in the portfolios, spread risk is the most material source of market risk SCR and it was EUR 311.4 million on 31 December 2019.